CharlesLiuCool/notebook/Computer Science/Computer Science Notes/Exam 2 Review Guide.md

 	- A variable that contains the address of another variable
 	- Used as output parameters which send back results from functions
 - **Distinguish between output and input parameters**
+	- input is what you give the algorithm, output is what the algorithm gives you after you give it an input
+	- i.e. `int out = func(in)`, `in` is the input parameter, `out` is the output parameter
 - **Declare and apply pointers**
 - **Distinguish between the multiple usages of the * operator with pointers**
 	- `int *ptr` – indicates the declaration of a pointer